-Information concerning the directors and board committees of CIBC is found on page 201 of the 2022 Annual Report.
+Information concerning the directors and board committees of CIBC is found on page 202 of the 2023 Annual Report.

-All of the directors have held their principal occupation indicated on page 201 of the 2022 Annual Report for the past five years with the exception of the following:
+All of the directors have held their principal occupation indicated on page 202 of the 2023 Annual Report for the past five years with the exception of the following:

-- (i) William F. Morneau was Canada's Minister of Finance and a member of Parliament for Toronto Centre and Governor at the International Monetary Fund and the World Bank from 2015 to 2020. - (ii) Christine E. Larsen was previously Senior Advisor to the Chief Executive Officer at First Data Corporation from December 2018 to March 2019 and Executive Vice-President and Chief Operations Officer from 2013 to 2018. - (iii) Martine Turcotte was previously Vice Chair at BCE Inc. and Bell Canada from July 2011 to January 2020. - (iv) Mary Lou K. Maher was previously the Canadian Managing Partner, Quality and Risk Management of KPMG Canada, and Global Head of Inclusion and Diversity of KPMG International from December 2017 to March 2021; Business Unit Leader, GTA Audit from 2014 to 2017; and Chief Inclusion Officer from 2014 and 2017 of KPMG Canada.
+- Mark Podlasly was a director of governance of the First Nations Financial Management Board from 2016 to 2020; and a member of the advisory board of the Manitoba Government - Crown Services from 2021 to 2023. - (ii) Luc Desjardins was previously President and Chief Executive Officer of Superior Plus Corp. from 2011 to 2023. - (iii) William F. Morneau was Canada's Minister of Finance and a member of Parliament for Toronto Centre and Governor at the International Monetary Fund and the World Bank from 2015 to 2020. - (iv) Christine E. Larsen was previously Senior Advisor to the Chief Executive Officer at First Data Corporation from December 2018 to March 2019 and Executive Vice-President and Chief Operations Officer from 2013 to 2018. - (v) Martine Turcotte was previously Vice Chair at BCE Inc. and Bell Canada from July 2011 to January 2020. - (vi) Mary Lou K. Maher was previously the Canadian Managing Partner, Quality and Risk Management of KPMG Canada, and Global Head of Inclusion and Diversity of KPMG International from December 2017 to March 2021; Business Unit Leader, GTA Audit from 2014 to 2017; and Chief Inclusion Officer from 2014 and 2017 of KPMG Canada.

 Directors are elected annually.
-Under the Bank Act (Canada) and CIBC's by-laws, a director's term expires at the close of the next annual meeting of shareholders, which is scheduled for April 4, 2023.
+Under the Bank Act (Canada) and CIBC's by-laws, a director's term expires at the close of the next annual meeting of shareholders, which is scheduled for April 4, 2024.